paralevel/hidden-shortcuts-actions/README.md

 |Gets a specific piece of information from the Ulysses sheets passed into the action.<p><sub>__Result__<br>(Text) The piece of information</sub>|
 <br>

 <sub>_Descriptions are taken from the individual action's Get Info dialog.
-Titles have sometimes been changed to a more human-friendly or descriptive name._</sub>
+Some titles have been changed to a more human-friendly or descriptive name._</sub>

 <sub>1.
 [Source](https://www.reddit.com/r/shortcuts/comments/1oyatgg/sesca_the_search_for_every_shortcut_action/)</sub>
 <sub>2.
 [Source](https://www.reddit.com/r/ios/comments/1h8akxn/comment/m0sgf4d/)</sub>